nmilford/outbrain-on-octopress/README.md

 </script>
 ```

-You want to grab the _OBKey_ and _OBCTm_ values and with that you are ready to run this script.
+You want to grab the _OBKey_ value and with that you are ready to run this script.

 ## Installation: